Invited Sessions of ICCSE 2026

 ZHOU Wei

 With main research interests in Data Science, AI, System Engineer, Education Technology, Information Services, she has published many papers of international conference and journals, and served on some editorial boards.
+She received the Third Batch of National First-Class Undergraduate Courses (2025), and the "Outstanding Teacher Award" from the National Association of Computer-Based Education in Higher Education Institutions (2025), etc.

 See more: http://faculty.bjtu.edu.cn/8405/